curl/everything-curl/cmdline/exitcode.md

  78. The resource (file) referenced in the URL does not exist.

  79. An unspecified error occurred during the SSH session.
-This sometimes indicate an incompatibility problem between the SSH libcurl curl uses and the SSH version used by the server curl speaks to.
+This sometimes indicates an incompatibility problem between the SSH libcurl curl uses and the SSH version used by the server curl speaks to.

  80. Failed to shut down the SSL connection.